 - ALL water based lubes have preservatives

 - Liquid silicone (silicone lube) can bond to solid silicone (silicone toys), but this doesn’t always happen — Dangerous Lilly has more about this here!

 - Oil-based lubes used internally should only be plant based (coconut oil, etc.).
 Outside the body (for example, on a penis), petroleum based oils are okay, but they can trap bacteria.

 In most cases, if it rhymes with “gross,” it’s a sugar (sucrose, glucose, etc., though cellulose is an exception).
 Sugars are SUPER BAD for vaginas and penises, they feed the bad kind of bacteria and cause yeast infections.
 While not a ton of lubes straight up have sugars in them, they can have sugar alcohols.
 And, some flavored lubes and massage oils parading as lubes do have sugars.
 And basically all foods.
 Please never put whip cream in your vagina, and avoid the urethra of the penis as much as possible.

 Glycerin is a natural humectant which means it finds water in the air and grabs ahold of it.
 It seems like an ideal thing for a lube to have, since it can be super moisturizing.
 However, the body (especially the vag) reacts to glycerin in the same way it reacts to sugars, because glycerin is a yeast alcohol.
 Glycerin can cause irritation & even yeast infections.
 And glycerin is usually an animal byproduct 5There are plant-based glycerins.
 For example, all of the glycerin in Lush products is plant based.
-Unless explicitly labeled as plant-based glycerin in a lube, there’s no way to know. which makes your lube non-vegetarian, something most folks don’t think about.
+However, unless explicitly labeled as plant-based glycerin in a lube, there’s no way to know. which makes your lube non-vegetarian, something most folks don’t think about.
 Folks with diabetes should especially avoid this ingredient.